jessicarubinwilliams/to-do-list/README.md

 Expect((task1.undoCompleteTask()).toEqual(Task {description: "Sweep the kitchen", isComplete: false}))

 Describe: Task.prototype.editDescription()
-Test: "It will take an argument and change the value of Task property that argument" Expect((task1.undoCompleteTask("Sweep and mop the kitchen")).toEqual(Task {description: "Sweep and mop the kitchen", isComplete: false}))
+Test: "It will take an argument and change the value of Task property description to that argument" Expect((task1.undoCompleteTask("Sweep and mop the kitchen")).toEqual(Task {description: "Sweep and mop the kitchen", isComplete: false}))

 Describe: List()